ncachanosky/website/content/slides/fmi/capital_theory/index.md

 <div class="text"><p data-markdown>
 * Economic progress
-  * A "lenghtening" of the period of production
+  * A "lengthening" of the period of production
   * More time and more complexity
 * Remember:
   * Theory of subjective (marginal) value